mmonfils/iowa-community-blueprints/investigations/leads.md

 # Investigations Workspace: Future Case Study Tracker

-This tracker documents potential ideas for future macro-systemic case studies within the Iowa Community Blueprints (ICB) repository.
+This tracker documents potential ideas for future macro-systemic case studies within the Iowa Community Blueprints repository.
 To ensure our research is reliable and stays grounded in social work values, this document outlines a simple three-step validation process.
 This structure helps us catch incorrect assumptions early and keeps our focus strictly on building relationships, improving continuity of care, and protecting community dignity.

 ---